disha1819/Mathematics-for-Data-Science/README.md

 # Mathematics-for-data-Science
-Repository for Stamatics Project 22' - Mathematics for Data Science
+Repository for - Mathematics for Data Science

 ### WEEK-1